 Here at Iso-Tip we get a question every once in a while asking about how to troubleshoot Iso-Tip Butane Soldering Irons.
-Here are a few steps and options for butane iron troubleshooting:
+Here are a few frequently asked questions and answers about our butane irons.

 What Butane Should I Use?

 We recommend triple filtered Butane, we use the Master Appliance Butane.
 It can be found on Amazon here.